yretsas/UK-power-market-intraday-optimization/README.md

 The scripts contain the data collection process from the NG api and the analysis.py has the progressive out-of-sample validation of the strategy.

-This is a basic implementation and it can be vastly improved with use of more system information and proprietory data.
+This is a basic implementation and it can be vastly improved with the use of more system information and proprietory data.